Shotokan Karate

 Welcome to my web site.

-Long ago I learnt that there is no "one way" of teaching even amongst the most senior senseis in the world.
-So it is only natural therefore that my ideas, opinions, and teaching methods, may differ from yours.
+Long ago I learnt that there is no "one way" of teaching karate, or kobudo.
+It is only natural therefore that my ideas, opinions, and teaching methods may differ from yours.
 The articles here are comprised primarily of my own personal thoughts, and points of view.
-They cover a wide variety of subjects including karate, kobudo, history, etiquette, kihon, kata, and bunkai.
+They cover a wide variety of subjects including karate, kobudo, history, etiquette, kihon, kata, and bunkai to name a few.

-Where I have included stories, articles, art works, or the thoughts, and comments of others; I have made every effort to give credit where credit is due.
-The title photograph is of my grandson, a Shodan, on the beach at Cox Bay, near Tofino, on Vancouver Island, British Columbia.
+Where I have included the contributions of others I have acknowledged the source.
+The individual in the title photograph is my grandson who is currently Shodan.
+The photo was taken on the beach at Cox Bay, near the town of Tofino, on the west coast of Vancouver Island, British Columbia.

 Remember: "Always train as if it is your last day in the dojo.
 One day it will be".